jasonamri/MicrocontrollerDevelopment/README.md

 # MicrocontrollerDevelopment
-Assorted Arduino and other Atmel microcontroller projects
+Assorted Atmel and other microcontroller projects